mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-doctran.md

 # plugin-doctran

-A conversion plugin that translates documents or novels using Google or OpenAI, suitable for initial translations when translating light novels or fan fiction, with subsequent proofreading to speed up the process.
+A conversion plugin that uses Google or OpenAI to translate documents or novels.
+It is suitable for first translations when attempting to translate light novels or fan novels, and can be followed by proofreading to speed up the process.

 ## transform